Table of Contents

 What is the outlook/prognosis for cellulitis?
 What are complications of cellulitis?

-Cellulitis is a treatable condition, but antibiotic treatment is necessary to eradicate the infection and avoid spread of the infection.
+Cellulitis is a treatable condition, but antibiotic treatment is necessary to eradicate the infection and avoid complications and spread of the infection.
 Most cellulitis can be effectively treated with oral antibiotics at home.
 Sometimes hospitalization and intravenous antibiotics are required if oral antibiotics are not effective.
+Sepsis is a serious complication of cellulitis.
 If not properly treated, cellulitis can occasionally spread to the bloodstream and cause a serious bacterial infection of the bloodstream that spreads throughout the body (sepsis).

 Additional resources from WebMD Boots UK on Cellulitis